 Anne grew and reached the drawer, found the pencil among condoms, phials of insulin, undelivered letters with an angry fish franked onto them, a blackened metal fragment from a German gun.
 She knew the pencil was hers.
 She remembered a high church without ever seeing it, over a square black with ants that shimmered in her magic child’s eye: Firenze.

-She often remembered this conversation, and it always hit her that she didn’t know at that time what death really meant.
+She often remembered a crowded conversation, or surely a series of conversations, about her uncle and love and death and Italy, and it always hit her that she did not at that time know what death really meant.

 The pencil was topped with a dome guarding a swirl of snow in which, alone and shivering, stood Pinocchio.
 Anne was disturbed by the scene, yet felt glad that she wasn’t at the mercy of the elements, and had things to do other than stand and freeze.
 For a few days she was going to be Sister Anne, go in sandals through the snow and collect Pinocchio and all children like him and bring them in to soup and warm beds.
 There must have been a time when Anne thought her pencil was the only one like it in the world.
 She hadn’t seen rows of them in Florentine shops, or clutched in the hands of tourists, too late in life for it to work the magic of compassion on them.